Al-Bashir has escaped the clutches of the International Criminal Court (ICC) … again.

 But the better question is perhaps, why have there only been two convictions in 13 years?

-Given the criticisms, the current ICC Chief Prosecutor Fatou Bensouda, a Gambian lawyer, is proving less Africa-focused in her investigations than her predecessor, Argentinian Luis Moreno Ocampo.
+Given the criticisms, the current ICC Chief Prosecutor Fatou Bensouda, a Gambian lawyer, is proving fewer Africa-focused in her investigations than her predecessor, Argentinian Luis Moreno Ocampo.